 Finally, I would execute a multi-channel approach to speak to Tony’s prospects.
 This means I wouldn’t just depend on email to deliver the RBS messaging or to sell.
 I would also sync the messaging with a bot.

 Here is an example of how we have implemented this at Wild AudiencThis is one of the easiest ways to increase the open and click rate.
 At Wild Audience, we have seen up to 97% open and 36% click rate on the 7th bot message using this strategy.

 As I mentioned earlier, Tony’s audience is huge.
 The nature of social algorithms is that not everyone sees all Tony’s great content all the time.
 Which is why I would also use ads to retarget new content to anyone who has liked and engaged with Tony’s content before.

-[Tip #3] How To Get Started With Your Coaching Sales Funnel
+[Tip #3] How To Use This Sales Funnel Template to Get Started With Your Own Funnel

-I hope that by showing you a breakdown of Tony Robbins funnels I’ve convinced you that you too can create your own coaching sales funnel.
+I hope that by showing you a breakdown of Tony Robbins sales funnel template I’ve convinced you that you too can create your own coaching sales funnel.